LaiaMartinezMotis/Available-Licenses-Research/README.md

 ##### Trademark
-We can define a trademark as the legal protection of a distinctive sing used in the the commerce to identifiy goods or/and sevices.
+We can define a trademark as the legal protection of a distinctive sing used in the commerce to identify goods or/and services.
 This sign can be a word, sound, name, symbol, graphic, short phrase...
 A successful trademark is one that allows consumers to instantly recognize the company and its products when they see the mark.

 ##### Why are they important?
 There are a lot of benefits that come along when you trademark your signs.

 Trademark focuses on pushing information out in public in order to get brand recognition and association with a particular company.
-They are considerated, the second most important IP after copyright, since they can set a company and its games a apart from others in the mind of consumers.
+They are considered, the second most important IP after copyright, since they can set a company and its games a apart from others in the mind of consumers.

-Another important function of trademarks is to allow the consumers determine the quality of the goods or services, depending on the prestige or notoriety of the trademark.
+Another important function of trademarks is to allow the consumers to determine the quality of the goods or services, depending on the prestige or the notoriety of the trademark.

-As I said, owning a trademark allows you to build brand recognition because consumers associate your sign with your games, but most important, it's a way to protect customers from buying goods or services that aren’t what they expected.
+As I said, owning a trademark allows you to build a brand recognition because consumers associate your sign with your games, but most importantly, it's a way to protect customers from buying goods or services that aren’t what they expected.

 That’s a problem that trademark law seeks to avoid.